 The Executive Committee assists the Board in conducting and managing the day-to-day business and affairs of the Company.
-The Committee consists of Chief Executive Officer, Head of Operations and Technology, Head of Corporate and Institutional Banking, Chief Risk Officer, Head of Treasury and Head of Finance, and it is chaired by the Chief Executive Officer.
-Twelve Executive Committee meetings were held during 2019.
+The Committee consists of Chief Executive Officer, Head of Operations and Technology, Head of Corporate Banking, Head of Institutional Banking, Chief Risk Officer, Head of Treasury and Head of Finance, and it is chaired by the Chief Executive Officer.
+Nine Executive Committee meetings were held during 2020.